salex/vfwcash/README.md

 You must edit the config/config.yml file after installed and set the absolute path to the sqlite3 database.

 GunCash's default data format is XML, but there is an option to use sqlite3 in the default download.
 I used the XML version because of a built-in backup scheme.
-I then export my date to sqlite3 and use that database for reporting.
+I then Save As sqlite3 to create a copy of the database for reporting.
-VFWCash is read-only to the database so it could use the primary db, but that brings up single-user problems (GnuCash implementation)
+VFWCash database is read-only so it could use the primary db, but that brings up single-user problems (GnuCash implementation)

 Once installed and configured, `vwfcash help` will display:

     Commands:
-      vfwcash audit [DATE]             # Trustee Audit Report vfwcash balance [DATE]           # Monthly Fund Balance Summary vfwcash dates                    # Date formats and information vfwcash help [COMMAND]           # Describe available commands or one specific command vfwcash install                  # Install configuration files and test DB in working directory vfwcash ledger [DATE] --summary  # General Ledger report with options
+      vfwcash audit [DATE]             # Trustee Audit Report vfwcash balance [DATE]           # Monthly Fund Balance Summary vfwcash dates                    # Date formats and information (help dates) vfwcash help [COMMAND]           # Describe available commands or one specific command vfwcash install                  # Install configuration files and test DB in working directory vfwcash ledger [DATE] --summary  # General Ledger report with options